Links for Mental Health and General Wellbeing

 BOUNCE FORWARD - are holding regular sessions for parents to build vital skills to help their children be more resilient during this uncertain time.
 To book visit: https://bounceforward.com/raising-resilience-free-session/

-A recent letter which was sent out via Hertfordshire schools giving lots of helpful links that focus on how we can all look after our mental health and emotional wellbeing during this time.
+The Strategic Leads for Mental Health in Schools (represented by E&N Herts CCG and HVCCG) and colleagues from Public Health and Education Psychology have sent a letter to all Hertfordshire schools giving lots of helpful links that focus on how we can all look after our mental health and emotional wellbeing during this time.
 We are aware that you have already been provided with significant medical and practical advice on how to manage the virus pandemic within your setting and therefore the below links focusses on looking after mental health and emotional wellbeing.

 Download the school letter here